iotaxi/AppliedMaths/_posts/2021-09-10-Friday-snippets.md

 Omit DOCTYPE html

-Call it in your post with something like this:
+Call the html in the post to get:
-"{% include mycomponent.html %}"

 {% include mycomponent.html %}